rhwhite/numeric_old_2022/docs/gradsyllabus20.rst

 Project
 -------

--  Choosen in consultation with your research supervisor and the instructors.
+-  Done in groups of three.
+Choosen in consultation with your research supervisors and the instructors.
 Should be choosen before the optional labs.

 -  Time scale three and half weeks.